Ammonia Toxicity

 • Avoid visiting animal confinement buildings without the use of proper personal protective equipment.

-They also recommend that for workers who use or apply ammonia in farming, always follow proper safety precautions mentioned on the equipment and use personal protective equipment wherever necessary.
+They also recommend that workers who use or apply ammonia in farming always follow proper safety precautions mentioned on the equipment and use personal protective equipment wherever necessary.

 Enhancing Healthcare Team Outcomes

-The paramedical team and the emergency department play a major role in the diagnosis and management of these patients.
-The key to successfully managing ammonia exposure and reducing long-term sequelae is timely interventions.
+The paramedical team and the emergency department play a major role in diagnosing and managing these patients.
+Timely interventions are key to managing ammonia exposure and reducing long-term sequelae.
 The EMS team can obtain valuable insights into the exposure environment and may provide the first clue to ammonia poisoning.
 They can initiate decontamination before arriving in the emergency department.
-The emergency clinician, after primary and secondary surveys, should initiate early consultation for ophthalmology, gastroenterology, a burn nurse, and plastic surgery depending on the need.
+After primary and secondary surveys, the emergency clinician should initiate early consultation for ophthalmology, gastroenterology, a burn nurse, and plastic surgery, depending on the need.
 Early specialist intervention improves patient outcomes.

 Details